Millbrook Expands Battery Test Facility Investment to Meet Surging Industry Demand

 Millbrook has made a significant investment in the people, equipment and facilities for testing advanced low emission vehicle technology.
 Its battery and propulsion systems test capabilities help bring new hybrid and battery electric vehicle powertrain technologies to market sooner.
-It is now installing 12 battery test cells at Millbrook Proving Ground, each able to test automotive battery packs up to 1100V, 1400A, 750kW over a temperature range of -40°C to +90°C. These will be controlled via Millbrook Revolutionary Engineering’s automation system, REPS.
+It is now installing 12 battery test chambers at Millbrook Proving Ground, each able to test automotive battery packs up to 1100V, 1400A, 750kW over a temperature range of -40°C to +90°C. These will be controlled via Millbrook Revolutionary Engineering’s test system automation software and system, REPS.

 Millbrook focuses on the safety, performance, durability and understanding of battery technology.
 It is able to replicate battery abuse scenarios and cycles to push a battery to its limits, helping developers to understand, anticipate and eliminate failure modes.
-Battery abuse tests include mechanical and thermal shock, over discharge, over charge, vibration, radiant heat, dust ingress, fire resistance, corrosion and mechanical crush, meeting a range of UN38.3 and Reg100 requirements.
+Battery abuse tests include mechanical battery shock test, thermal shock, over discharge, over charge, vibration, radiant heat, dust ingress, fire resistance, corrosion and mechanical crush, meeting a range of UN38.3 and R100 battery test requirements.